 The final result looks like the below one.

 This procedure will not only save you time but also adjust the column & row sizes according to their own cells.

-4. Choosing AutoFit Option to Fix Column Width & Row Height in Excel
+4. Selecting AutoFit Option for Fixed Column Width & Row Height

 This is the ultimate option now, which, I hope, will serve all your purposes.
 It’ll save you time as you don’t have to double-click the mouse button every time for all columns or rows.
 So, without further delay, let’s jump into the approach.

-- To follow this method, first of all, click on the Select All icon in the left top corner under the Name box which we’ve shown you already in Method 1.
+- To follow this method, first, click on the Select All icon in the left top corner under the Name box, which we’ve shown you already in Method 1.

 - Now, move to the Home tab.